dekel35/QSettingJson/README.md

 ## Details

-The QSettings class inherits from Qt's QSetting class and adds the following abilities:
+The QSettingsJson class inherits from Qt's QSetting class and adds the following abilities:

 1. A **constructor** that constructs a QSettingJson from a json text file:
     ```lang c++